-It may be worth while looking at a few recent cases under the UK Human Rights Act 1998 – now under threat from the new Conservative Government.
-They aren’t leading cases but they raise the question of what counts as “trivial” in the mind of the Government (which wants to “Limit the use of Human Rights laws to the most serious cases.
-They will no longer apply in trivial cases”) and what principles the Government is seeking to abolish with the HRA.
+It may be worth while looking at a few recent cases under the UK Human Rights Act 1998 – now under threat from the Conservative Government.
+They aren’t leading cases but they raise the question of what counts as “trivial” in the mind of the Government (which wants to limit the use of Human Rights laws to the most serious cases and exclude “trivial” ones) and what principles the Government is seeking to abolish with the HRA.
 In particular why they wish to abolish the principle that:

 “Everyone whose rights and freedoms as set forth in [The European Convention on Human Rights] are violated shall have an effective remedy before a national authority notwithstanding that the violation has been committed by persons acting in an official capacity.”
 (ECHR Art 13)

 For that is what abolition of the HRA means: that individuals will receive only those human rights Parliament (in effect the Government) says they should receive; and legal barriers will be put in their way of those seeking human rights justice against the State and its offshoots.
 Section 6(1) of the Human Rights Act makes it illegal for a public authority, which includes a court, to act in a way which is incompatible with Convention rights.
 That will no longer necessarily be the case.